LuisAlva1987/American_Hospital_Association_Survey/README.md

 ### Hospital Performance
 * Has the volume of hospital participation increase or decrease over the years?
-   * How many hospitals participated each year the survey was conducted?
-   * * What was the year where most hospitals participated in the survey?
-   * What was the average of hospitals that particpated during the years surveyed?
 * What recommendations can you make to hospitals to help them further improve the patient experience?
 * Have hospitals' HCAHPS scores improved over the past 9 years?